Planet Name Generator

 How does the planet type filter change the name?

 Type drives the phonetics.
-Each world type draws from its own pool of syllables — desert worlds get dry consonants and open vowels, ocean worlds get liquid sounds and vowel-rich endings, ice worlds get crystalline clusters, gas giants get weighty deific roots.
+Each world type draws from its own pool of syllables — desert worlds get dry consonants and open vowels, ocean worlds get liquid sounds and vowel-rich endings, ice worlds get crystalline clusters, gas giants get weighty deific roots, toxic worlds get harsh chemical-sounding roots.
 Switch the type and the whole sound of the batch shifts.

 What does the setting filter do?